radin-lawrence/S3-Shared-storage-set-up-for-Terraform-state-files/README.md

 }
 ```

-This assumes we have a bucket created called "mybucket".
+> Note: We have to hardcode the bucket name on the Backend.
+Make sure to replace "mybucket" with the name of the S3 bucket you created earlier.

  The Terraform state is written to the key path/to/my/key.

-> Note: We have to hardcode the bucket name on the Backend.

 Note that for the access credentials we recommend using a [partial configuration](https://www.terraform.io/language/settings/backends/configuration#partial-configuration)